Necryl/second_brain/Current Directive/Check list (Job).md

 -

-## 2025-07-21
+## 2025-07-22
+- [ ] Give Language List to Anjani maam
 - [ ] Prepare photos for ID Card print
-	- [x] make list of dob cards not received
-	- [x] Give the list to teachers to retrieve id card
+	- [ ] Update recieved ID cards of yesterday
+	- [ ] Look into unknown issue id cards
 	- [ ] prepare and print image report to confirm photos of dob issues
 	- [ ] confirm data and photos
-- [x] Update ATOM
 - [ ] Upload FMW photo album to the FMW page on website
-- [x] help harish sir for availing dell warranty for damaged monitor
+- [ ] Update ATOM
 - [ ] Fee Entry
+- [ ] Those email entries from Jenie maam
+- [ ] get that dell damaged monitor fixed
+- [ ] Create check list for tomorrow
 - [ ] Send Sister, ID Card data to Rajeev
 	- [ ] Ask Sister, for Sisters data
 	- [ ] Which sisters?
 	- [ ] should i make a form?
 - [ ] Ask Rajeev about teachers id card samples
-- [ ] Those email entries from Jenie maam
 - [ ] Website
 - [ ] check fee entries in software
 - [ ] Research about setting up a display in school lounge to display daily birthday wishes and latest event photos.